Yi (dinosaur): Paleobiology

 Yi qi, and presumably other scansoriopterygids, possessed a type of wing unknown among any other prehistoric bird relatives.
 Unlike other paravian dinosaurs, they seem to have replaced bird-like feathers with membranous wings, in what may have been one of many independent evolutionary experiments with flight close to the origin of birds.
 The membranous wings of Yi qi are unique among dinosaurs and difficult to interpret.
 That the arm could in principle function as a wing, is shown by being longer than the already elongated hindlimb and the sufficient thickness of its long bones.
 Also it is hard to explain the styliform element outside a flight context.
 The presence of a long styliform bone adding support to the membrane, found only in other animals that glide, suggests that Yi qi was specialized for gliding flight.
 While it is possible that some form of flapping flight was also used by this animal, the lack of evidence for large pectoral muscles—the deltopectoral crest of the humerus being small—and the cumbersome nature of the styliform, make it more likely that Yi qi was an exclusive glider.
-At best, the researchers who conducted the initial study of the only known Yi specimen concluded that its mode of flight should be considered uncertain.
+The only indication of powered flight comes from the researchers who conducted the initial study of the only known Yi specimen, who concluded that its mode of flight should be considered uncertain.

 The authors proposed three main models for the wing configuration.
 In the "bat model", the styliform element would have pointed straight to the rear, a membrane connecting styliform and torso.
 This would have resulted in a broad wing.
 A variant of the bat model might be the "pterosaur model" in which the styliform bone would have been directed obliquely to the outside, with a narrower wing as a result.
 The second main possibility is the "maniraptor model", in which the styliform element was pointing towards the body, reinforcing the trailing edge of a narrow membrane, possibly widened by feathers, on the top or the underside, sticking out.
 A last configuration would be the "frog model", the styliform bone enlarging a membranous hand plane, like that used by flying frogs.
 In this last case, no membrane would have formed an inner wing but possibly the arm feathers would have generated some lift.